-With the toll from the Corona virus rising we have been reminded of the flu epidemic that began sweeping the world in the final weeks of WWI.
+Struggles around the world with the Covid19 virus have reminded us of the terrible flu epidemic that began in the final weeks of WWI.
 Good grief, as if there hadn’t been enough suffering!
 Then as now, quarantine measures were of paramount importance.

-There was one South Pacific island where the toll was absolutely devastating, and which could have been avoided…….New Zealand administered Western Samoa.
+There was one South Pacific island where the toll was devastating, but which could have been avoided…….New Zealand administered Western Samoa.

 When war was declared in 1914, Britain asked New Zealand to seize what was then German Samoa.
 Led by Lieutenant-Colonel Robert Logan an expeditionary force landed on August 29, meeting with no resistance.
 Germany had bigger battles to fight.

 On November 7 1918, the NZ administration allowed the S.S.
 Talune to berth in Western Samoa.
 The ship been given a clean bill of health, despite the extreme likelihood of flu being carried aboard from New Zealand, where many people were already ill.
 The ship was not quarantined and within a week, the sickness had spread throughout the territory.
 This area of Samoa suffered more than any other island in the Pacific, with 90% of the population infected.
 In stark contrast, American administered Samoa remained free of the disease, due to strict quarantine regulations.